top of page

 assignments.
 He was proud of his service in the military and was

-after 22 years in the military, he returned home to San Antonio
+retiring after 22 years in the military, he returned home to San

-where he had been born and had spent his childhood.
-One of the
+Antonio where he had been born and had spent his childhood.

-joys of his life was when he met “Tootsie”, whom he has been
+One of the joys of his life was when he met “Tootsie”, whom he has

 discovering the world of clowning.
 He earned there was a